Bazaar

 ---

-After generation, you MUST run both review and verify.
+After generation, you MUST visually inspect the output and run structural validation.
 This is not optional.

 ```bash